y4suda/BEMM-GEN/tutorial_en.md

 To create a model that fits the size of the protein, use `--padding-radius`.

 ## 🎨 Specify the chemical properties within models
-CEMM-GEN can specify probability of the functional residues.
+BEMM-GEN can specify probability of the functional residues.

 1. Specify residue type `--resnames XXX:YYY:ZZZ:..`